-The interior of the model is filled with circuit boards and wiring for the many features of your ES44 locomotive, so great care must be taken when applying lubrication to areas that may require it inside the locomotive.
+The interior of the model is filled with circuit boards and wiring for the many features of your locomotive.
+Because of this, great care must be taken when applying lubrication to areas that may require it inside the locomotive.
 Refer to the disassembly instructions and exploded diagrams to understand how to remove the body to access the inner workings of the locomotive.
 This information may be included with the model or available on our website.

-Lubrication points inside the locomotive would be the motor bearings, where a small drop of oil between the motor ends and brass flywheels, on the motor shaft, will be sufficient.
-The other location would be at the worm shafts on the top of the gearboxes.
-These too can use a small drop of oil at both ends of the shaft.
-One end being where the driveshafts are attached to the metal worm shaft and the other being the opposite end where the shaft slightly protrudes out of the outermost bearing.
-Grease can be applied to the gear box by removing the worm cover and then the worm and shaft.
-Once the worm and shaft are removed, a small amount of grease can be applied to the top gear box gear: the one that contacts the worm gear, then the worm and worm cover can be reinstalled.
-As the locomotive runs, the grease will be distributed inside the gearbox to all the gears.
+To lubricate the locomotive, there are two main areas that require attention.
+The first is the motor bearings, which can be found between the motor ends and brass flywheels on the motor shaft.
+For this area, a small drop of oil is all that's needed.
+The second area is the worm shafts on top of the gearboxes.
+These also require a small drop of oil at both ends of the shaft.
+One end is where the driveshafts are attached to the metal worm shaft, while the other end is where the shaft slightly protrudes out of the outermost bearing.

+To apply grease to the gearbox, you'll need to remove the worm cover and then remove the worm and shaft.
+Once these are out of the way, you can apply a small amount of grease to the top gearbox gear that contacts the worm gear.
+After applying the grease, you can re-install the worm and worm cover.
+As the locomotive runs, the grease will be distributed inside the gearbox and coat all the gears.